Visit Turin, Italy

 Turin is known for its numerous museums, art galleries, opera houses and libraries, but it also has a large university population and a vibrant arts, cinema and music scene.

-Many of the city’s museums and theatres cluster around Piazza Castello and Piazza Carignano at the heart of historic Turin.
+Many of the city’s museums and theaters cluster around Piazza Castello and Piazza Carignano at the heart of historic Turin.
 Among them are the Galleria Sabauda, which houses the Savoy collection of art, and the Museo Egizio, which hosts the largest collection of Egyptian antiquities outside Egypt.
 During the summer months, look out for outdoor concerts and performances at the Savoy palaces.

-With cafes, restaurants, enotecas (wine shops), gelaterias (ice-cream shops) and chocolate shops lining every street, Turin leaves you under no illusions about the importance of food and wine to its economy.
+With cafés, restaurants, enotecas (wine shops), gelaterias (ice-cream shops) and chocolate shops lining every street, Turin leaves you under no illusions about the importance of food and wine to its economy.
 This is the city where the first bars of hard chocolate were produced.
 It’s the home of Lavazza coffee and it was the birthplace of the Slow Food movement.

 Championing local food, traditional ingredients, artisanal products and sustainable agriculture, Eataly in the suburb of Lingotto is a vast Slow Food hall-cum-market filled with specialist counters.
 Here, you can buy local produce, from breads and pasta to seafood, cheese and olives.